 He was given the 2007 International Distinguished Faculty Award by the Institute of Management Studies whose members comprise leading academics and consultants worldwide.
 His academic awards include the title of Honorary Professor at the Faculty of Social Sciences, University of Glasgow, Scotland, where he started his career.

 As a consultant, he works at Board level with many international corporations.
 He has been involved in major strategy and executive development programs for corporations such as Pfizer, Time Warner, Zurich Financial, IBM, Honeywell, PWC, Shell, Verizon, Credit Suisse, Mars Inc., and Standard Chartered Bank.

-Gordon is widely acknowledged as one of the world's leading authorities on the challenge of competing and creating advantage in dynamic, complex markets.
+Prof. Hewitt is widely acknowledged as one of the world's leading authorities on the challenge of competing and creating advantage in dynamic, complex markets.
 Recently he has chaired meetings of European and American CEOs and Board Chairmen to discuss the future of corporate strategy and corporate governance.
 His forthcoming book,"Strategy as a Process of Discovery" will deal with the changing demands on strategy and leadership in the new global business landscape.

-Born and educated in Glasgow, Gordon Hewitt travels extensively throughout the USA, Asia and Europe.
+Born and educated in Glasgow, Prof. Hewitt travels extensively throughout the USA, Asia and Europe.
 His principal home in still in Scotland, and he is a member of the International Advisory Board of Scottish Enterprise.
 He was also Chairman of Court, the Governing Body, at the University of Abertay Dundee, from 2003 to 2009.

 The complex issues involved in leading a cultural nonprofit today can challenge even the most skilled management team.
 Using our first-hand experience in the arts and working with faculty from leading business and graduate schools, we deliver executive-level programs that help you find new opportunities, manage your resources and lead your organization toward its mission.